technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 5/Lab 5 – Configuring prerequisites for Insider Risk Management.md

 with low confidence](./media/image37.png)

-19. Sign in with username **pattif@{TENANTPREFIX}.onmicrosoft.com** and the User password. (replace WWLxXXXXXX with your tenant prefix given on the resources tab).
+19. Sign in with username **pattif@{TENANTPREFIX}.onmicrosoft.com** and the User password. (replace {TENANTPREFIX} with your tenant prefix given on the resources tab).
 If asked for the confirmation, click on **Yes**.

 20. Open the RDP file of Adele’s device and following the same 1 t0 19 steps as we did for Patti’s device, enroll the device in Microsoft Entra ID.
-In the sign in prompt, sign in with the username **adelev@{TENANTPREFIX}.onmicrosoft.com** and the User password (replace WWLxXXXXXX with your tenant prefix given on the resources tab).
+In the sign in prompt, sign in with the username **adelev@{TENANTPREFIX}.onmicrosoft.com** and the User password (replace {TENANTPREFIX} with your tenant prefix given on the resources tab).

 21. Open the RDP file of Christie’s device and following the same 1 t0 19 steps as we did for Patti’s device, enroll the device in Microsoft Entra ID.
-In the sign in prompt, sign in with the username **christiec@{TENANTPREFIX}.onmicrosoft.com** and the User password (replace WWLxXXXXXX with your tenant prefix given on the resources tab).
+In the sign in prompt, sign in with the username **christiec@{TENANTPREFIX}.onmicrosoft.com** and the User password (replace {TENANTPREFIX} with your tenant prefix given on the resources tab).

 **Note:** Henceforth, while logging in these devices you will use the